Galamrani/TicTacToe/README.md

 # Tic Tac Toe Game

-This is a Tic Tac Toe game with unbeatable computer opponent implemented in C# using WPF for a responsive UI with animations.
+This is a Tic Tac Toe game with an unbeatable computer opponent implemented in C# using WPF for a responsive UI with animations.

 ## Description